GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DigitalStatus.page.md

 An extension to capture the digital status of a document

 ### Purpose
-This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentDigitalStatus}}.
+This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DigitalStatus}}.

 ### Context of Use
 This extension may be used on the following profile(s):
-* {{pagelink:Profile-DataStandardsWales-DocumentReference}}
+* {{pagelink:DataStandardsWales-DocumentReference}}

 ### Formal Views of Extension Content
 <div class="tab-wrap">